untoldengine/UntoldEngine/docs/API/UsingTheLogger.md

 - `Logger.log(...)` respects both `logLevel` and category state.
 - `Logger.logWarning(...)` and `Logger.logError(...)` respect `logLevel` only — they are never suppressed by category.
 - Category overrides layer on top of the built-in defaults.
-Call `resetCategoryToggles()` to restore defaults without restarting.
+Call `setLogger(.resetCategories)` to restore defaults without restarting.